Roky Erickson: The 13th Floor Elevators

 In late 1965, at age 18, Erickson co-founded the 13th Floor Elevators.
-He and bandmate Tommy Hall were the main songwriters.
-Early in her career, singer Janis Joplin considered joining the Elevators, but Family Dog's Chet Helms persuaded her to go to San Francisco instead, where she found major fame.
+Electric jug player Tommy Hall had introduced him to guitarist Stacy Sutherland, drummer John Ike Walton, and original bassist Benny Thurman, who were all previously members of Texas band The Lingsmen.

+At a party in 1966, Erickson met Janis Joplin who was back in Texas between stints in San Francisco, and wrote the line "I’ve seen your face before, I’ve known you all my life" about her.
+It would be included in the band's song "Splash 1", which was otherwise written by Hall's wife Clementine.

 The band released their debut album The Psychedelic Sounds of the 13th Floor Elevators in 1966.
 It contained the band's only charting single, Erickson's "You're Gonna Miss Me".
 A stinging breakup song, the single was a major hit on local charts in the U.S. southwest and appeared at lower positions on national singles charts as well.
 Critic Mark Deming writes that "If Roky Erickson had vanished from the face of the earth after The 13th Floor Elevators released their epochal debut single, "You're Gonna Miss Me", in early 1966, in all likelihood he'd still be regarded as a legend among garage rock fanatics for his primal vocal wailing and feral harmonica work."

+In 1967, Erickson appeared on labelmate Red Krayola's debut album The Parable of Arable Land, playing electric organ on "Hurricane Fighter Plane" and harmonica on "Transparent Radiation".

-In 1967, the band followed up with Easter Everywhere, perhaps the band's most focused effort, featuring "Slip Inside This House", and a noted cover of Bob Dylan's "It's All Over Now, Baby Blue".
+The same year, The 13th Floor Elevators released their second album, Easter Everywhere, perhaps the band's most focused effort.
+It featured "Slip Inside This House", and a noted cover of Bob Dylan's "It's All Over Now, Baby Blue".
 The album Live was released in 1968 by the band's record label International Artists, with little to no input from the band.
 It featured audience applause dubbed over studio recordings of cover versions, alternate takes, and older material.

 Bull of the Woods (1969) was the 13th Floor Elevators' final album on which they worked as a group and was largely the work of Stacy Sutherland.
 Erickson—due to health and legal problems—and Tommy Hall were only involved with a few tracks, including "Livin' On" and "May the Circle Remain Unbroken".